 - Keep your content up to date.
 Make the changes to the knowledge base along with the changes to the product.

-- Always monitor the search performance, track the searches with no results to add the relevant information.
+- Always monitor the search performance, track the searches with no results to add the relevant information, and perform a content audit.

 - Optimize consistency across the channels, and make your self-service knowledge base optimized for desktop, tablet, and mobile devices.